 Use them well, and personas have the power to transform users’ experiences with your product.
 Use them well, and you’ll learn more about your users and cultivate more empathy in your company than you might have thought possible.

-If you’d like to learn more about user personas, check out these articles:
+If you’d like to learn more about the UX designer process and user personas, check out these articles: